Jasperswag03/K7-Autotester/README.md

 ```

 ---
 ## Running the Test
 1. Install K6 by following the official installation guide.
-2. Set the required environment variables:
-    - `VUS`: Virtual users to simulate.
-    - `RAMPUP`: Time to gradually increase virtual users.
-    - `DURATION`: Duration of the constant load phase.
-3. Run the K6 script with the following command:
+2. Run the K6 script with the following command:
     `k6 run test-script.js`
-4. Check the K6 output for detailed logs, test progress, and results.
+3. Check the K6 output for detailed logs, test progress, and results.

 ---
 ## Thresholds and Validation
 The following performance thresholds are defined for validation:
 - **HTTP request failures**: The failure rate should be 0% (`rate==0`).
 - **HTTP request duration**: 95% of requests should complete within 1000ms (`p(95)<1000`).

 If the thresholds are exceeded, the test will be aborted.

 ---
 ## Endpoints Supported
 - **GET** requests are supported for fetching data (e.g., `/channel`, `/channel/create`).
 - **POST** requests are supported with JSON bodies (e.g., for authentication).

 The **TRACE** method is not supported in K6.

+---